 The company will then pay the income tax to the tax office once shown on “Skattekontoen”.

 The shareholder must transfer the personal income tax and the interest from the private bank account to the company BEFORE the tax is due on Skattekontoen.
-Otherwise, this amount will be considered a new illegal loan and result in new charged interest.
+Otherwise, this amount will be considered a new illegal loan, resulting in new charged interest.

-The interest that the shareholder pays is considered a taxable income in the company.
+The interest the shareholder pays is considered a taxable income in the company.

-The shareholder cannot deduct the interest on his/her private tax return.
+The shareholder cannot deduct the interest on his/her personal tax return.